Disgaea D2: A Brighter Darkness

 Disgaea D2: A Brighter Darkness, known in Japan as Disgaea Dimension 2 (ディスガイア D2, Disugaia D2), is a 2013 video game in the Disgaea series developed by Nippon Ichi Software.
-The game is a sequel to 2003's Disgaea: Hour of Darkness for the PlayStation 2, where the respective main characters of that game are once again the focus.
+The game is a direct sequel to 2003's Disgaea: Hour of Darkness for the PlayStation 2, where the respective main characters of that game are once again the focus.
 It was released on March 20, 2013, for the PlayStation 3 in Japan.

 Gameplay

 Gameplay in Disgaea D2 remains the same as other core Disgaea games in the series.
 Monster Mounting is a new feature that replaces Magichange from Disgaea 3 and Disgaea 4.
 A humanoid character is able to ride on top a Monster allowing the humanoid character to attack on top of the monster while the monster takes damage for the humanoid character.
 Characters can also build relationships with each other and their compatibility is determined by a heart scale of 1 to 5.
 This is called "Likeability".
 Likeability also affects the strength of collaboration attacks used when Monster Mounting depending on the relationship established between a humanoid character and a monster character, as well as the strength and probability or Team Attacks.

 Another feature is the Cheat Shop, which allows the player to modify certain attributes such as lowering the gain rate of something like experience, to raise the gain rate of something else, like Hell.
 Other changes that enemies and players will have substantially increased HP and SP beyond 10 billion or more, up to 99 billion, unlike the other Disgaea games.
 The cap can also be increased further due to the new Rasetsu which gives all enemies a new stat multiplier.
 The player can gain a very small percentage of the enemy's stats when he defeats enemies in the Land of Carnage mode.